andrewcstewart/awesome-democracy-data/README.md

 - :us: [Planscore](https://planscore.org/about/historical-data/) - PlanScore presents estimates of the efficiency gap, partisan bias, and the mean-median difference for congressional and state legislative district plans dating back to 1972.
 Simon Jackman, Eric McGhee, and Nicholas Stephanopoulos compiled these estimates in their academic and litigation-related work.

 ## :balance_scale: Election laws

+- :globe_with_meridians: [Electoral System Design Database](https://www.idea.int/data-tools/data/electoral-system-design) - The Electoral System Design Database provides comparative data on electoral systems used in 217 countries and territories across the globe.
+Compared to other similar datasets, this expansive international coverage makes this database the most comprehensive source of information in the elections field.
+Interactive tools, including maps and graphs, allow users to easily compare regions and sub-regions, filter necessary data and export raw data for further analyses.
+Country pages provide in depth country level data in a historical format.

 ## :package: Packaged datasets